 Then there’s the weaning times two.
-Do you try completely feeding one child first and then move onto the second (risking meltdown of said child) or do you alternate; one spoon for one then one for the other?
+Do you feed one child first and then move on to the second (risking meltdown of said child) or do you alternate; one spoon for one then one for the other?
 Or do you do baby-led weaning and pick up bits off the floor continuously and lose track of which child has actually eaten anything?

 Potty training times two.
 Train them together or stagger?
 One way you hopefully get it over and done with quicker but accidents can seem constant.
 However, staggering means the process could go on for a year!

 There’s double the winding.
 There are double the explosive newborn poos.
 There’s that distinctive newborn cry times two (usually at the same time).
 Oh yes, there’s also the vaccinations where you have to ignore the first screaming child so that the doctor can hurriedly move onto the next one.Same toys or different toys?
 Either way they’ll certainly end up fighting over ONE toy even if the other twin has an identical one!